bowl of shrimp dip and crackers

 • be sure you have onion, celery and mayo (I use Miracle Whip - see Notes for a story about this)

-• 1 pkg Knox gelatin (if using)
+• 1 pkg Knox gelatin (use half or all of the pkg)

 1 can tomato soup